 - it is advisable to make your comments as soon as possible

-If you made a comment online or by email you will receive an automated response.
-We do not acknowledge receipt of comments sent by post.
+- if you make your comments online or by email you will receive an automated response.
+We do not acknowledge receipt of comments sent by post

 When members of the planning committee make a decision or planning officers make a decision under delegated powers, they are obliged to follow the requirements of the Planning Acts and assess an application in accordance with the development plan, unless there are other overriding material planning considerations.